-People around the world have their own methods of greeting each other.
-One of the most common ones is for English people to say hi or hello.
+People around the world have their methods of greeting each other.
+One of the most common is for English people to say hi or hello.
 People from India often say namaste.
-French speakers say bonjour, while Japanese speakers say konnichiwaa.
-However, Muslims aren’t bound by language or similar barriers that most people around the world ascribe to.
-Instead, Muslims of all languages utilize one greeting, and it is actually meaningful.
+French speakers say bonjour, while Japanese speakers say Konnichiwa.
+However, Muslims aren’t bound by language or similar barriers that most people worldwide ascribe to.
+Instead, Muslims of all languages utilize one greeting that is meaningful.

 That greeting is Assalamu alaikum.
 It means ‘May peace be upon you.’
-However, there is a longer version of the greeting, which is ‘Asssalamu alaikum warahmatullahi wabaraktuh.’
+However, a more extended version of the greeting is ‘Asssalamu Alaikum warahmatullahi wabaraktuh.’
 It means ‘May peace be upon and the mercy and blessings of Allah.’
-This is known as the Salam.
-When a person says the salam then it is compulsory upon the person hearing it to reply.
+It is known as the Salam.
+When a person says the salam, it is compulsory for the person hearing it to reply.

-The Prophet (PBUH) described the act of giving salam as one of the best things that a Muslim can do.
-It is an act of good heartedness and kindness that builds love and friendship between Muslims.
+The Prophet (PBUH) described giving salam as one of the best things a Muslim can do.
+It is an act of good-heartedness and kindness that builds love and friendship between Muslims.
 It also removes hostility and feelings of evil in a group.
 Hence, we should give salam to people that we encounter regularly.
 Whether we know them or we don’t, it doesn’t matter.
 We should always do so.

-First of all, when we see the holy book of the Quran, we find its description clearly.
+First, when we see the holy book of the Quran, we find its description.